Leyley0323/MERN-Project/README.md

 ### .env
 After pulling the code, create a `.env` file in the `cards` folder (same level as `server.js`).

-**⚠️ IMPORTANT: Never commit your `.env` file to Git!
-It contains sensitive information.**

-Create `.env` with the following variables:
+Create `.env` with the following variables:(I can send you the actual variables on Discord)

 ```bash
 # MongoDB Connection (get from MongoDB Atlas)